renovatebot/renovate/docs/usage/key-concepts/scheduling.md

 ## Default behavior

 By default Renovate bot runs as often as its administrator has configured it to (e.g. hourly, daily, etc).
-The exact frequency which Renovate can process individual repositories depends on the combination of how often it runs, how many repositories are installed, and whether there's a lot of work to be done in each (e.g. if a commonly used dependency has recently received a new update, which triggers a lot of PRs to be created).
+The exact frequency at which Renovate can process individual repositories depends on the combination of how often it runs, how many repositories are installed, and whether there's a lot of work to be done in each (e.g. if a commonly used dependency has recently received a new update, which triggers a lot of PRs to be created).

 By default, Renovate schedules use the UTC timezone.
 You can override the default timezone by setting your own `timezone` config option.